akshaykumar-gunari/ak-verse/docs/index.md

-# Welcome to AK-Sphere
+# Welcome to AK-Verse

 Hey Buddy!!

-Welcome to AK-Sphere, a comprehensive knowledge hub documenting my journey of learning, exploration, and expertise in the world of technology.
+Welcome to AK-Verse, a comprehensive knowledge hub documenting my journey of learning, exploration, and expertise in the world of technology.
 This website serves as a repository of insights accross various domains including:

  * Data Science